Mindful Eating Programs and Training

 Michelle May

-red toolboxWhile bariatric surgery may be controversial, even bariatric surgeons agree that bariatric surgery is a tool, not a quick fix.
+At Am I Hungry?, we have a saying: It’s not about the food.
+Which is one of the reasons diets and medications don’t resolve eating issues.
+Even bariatric surgeons agree that bariatric surgery is a tool, not a quick fix.
 This is a critical point because a tool can do nothing on its own; it requires skillful management by a knowledgeable user to work effectively.
-Therefore results following bariatric surgery depend on learning to use that tool effectively and consistently to develop and maintain a healthy lifestyle.

 Bariatric Surgery: No Quick Fix

 When people ask my opinion about bariatric surgery, I have to admit that it’s a tough question because many of those who decide to try surgery believe that they’ve tried everything else.
-Most have never even heard of intuitive or mindful eating.
+Most have never even heard of mindful eating.

-Others believe that after surgery they won’t need to think about their eating anymore.
-In fact, it is just the opposite.
-You need to become very thoughtful about eating in order to use this tool optimally.
-If you’re not mindful about your eating, this “tool” can cause you to experience uncomfortable, even serious consequences-and you’ll be far less likely to get the results you hoped for.
+Some hope they can have surgery then just forget about it.
+In addition to lifelong supplements and laboratory monitoring, you’ll need to become conscious about eating in order to use this tool optimally.
+If you’re not mindful about your eating, this “tool” can cause you to experience uncomfortable, even serious consequences—and you’ll be far less likely to get the results you hoped for.

-Adjusting to a New Normal
+Adjusting to a “New Normal”

 Bariatric Surgery and Mindful Eating